 Donations and proceeds from fundraising activities received by the Health Advisory Council are held in its Gift Fund Trust.
 Distributions made from this trust must be to or for the benefit of the local public health service.
 A minimum distribution from the fund must be made annually in order to comply with the Australian Taxation Office guidelines.
-The net assets of the Gift Fund Trust as at 30 June 2018 were \$1,025,000.
+The net assets of the Gift Fund Trust as at 30 June 2018 were \$660,000.

 The Health Advisory Council is also the registered proprietor of various land and buildings utilised by the local health service.
-As at 30 June 2018 the net assets of the Health Advisory Council were \$24,158,000.
+In addition, the Health Advisory Council holds funds from the proceeds of disposed property which had been declared surplus by the Minister for Health.
+As at 30 June 2018 the net assets of the Health Advisory Council were \$14,559,000.